-Congratulations on taking your first steps on the path of the Demon Lord, I know you make me proud.
+Congratulations on taking your first steps on the path of the Demon Lord, I know you will make me proud.

-The next step is easier than the last, you simply need to bind the Grimoire to yourself, allowing you to access its entire knowledge.
+The next step is easier than the last, you simply need to bind the Grimoire to yourself, allowing you to access all of its knowledge.
 The process is simple, on the inside of the back cover, there is a magical circle.
 You need only bleed onto it, and if your blood is both Demonic and that of a Raum, the tome will answer.

-This is the last message I am leaving, there are notes throughout the grimoire, but this is the final true message, so I will leave you with some advice.
+This is the last message I am leaving.
+There are notes throughout the grimoire, but this is the final true message, so I will leave you with some advice.

 Huh.. that actually makes me feel slightly mournful.